eficode-academy/codeascode/CodeJourney.md

 ## Outline of the day

-The project will be undertaken in iterations, with each session containing some backround teaching, a quick demo, then individual exercise.
+The project will be undertaken in iterations, with each session containing some background teaching, a quick demo, then individual exercise.

 The end goal for our development process: